J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Chemical thermodynamics.md

 ## Microstates and macrostates
 - For a system with an enormous number of particles, and thus, degrees of freedom, there is an immeasurable number of _microstates_
 	- The number of microstates is denoted $\Omega$
+- Overall, the microstate of the system is the _multi-particle wave function_

 - A *macrostate* is defined by the _bulk properties_ of the system, and _incorporates many microstates_
 - Macrostates are described by _thermodynamic variables_ such as $U, N, V, S, T, p, \mu$